sadhamhussain13/Book_Finder/README.md

     ```
 2. The static files for the production build will be placed in the `dist` folder.
 3. Deploy the contents of the `dist` folder to your hosting provider.

-## ChatGPT Work Summary

-This solution was generated using an AI assistant to quickly prototype the required architecture and implementation details for the take-home challenge.
-The assistant provided a complete, modular React application using functional components and hooks, implemented a debounced search feature, integrated with the Open Library API, managed state with `localStorage` for favorites, and provided a comprehensive plain CSS stylesheet for the clean, responsive, and minimal UI as requested.
-The output includes all required files (`App.jsx`, components, `api.js`, `App.css`, and `README.md`).